Mojca Kopač

 Mojca Kopač (born 2 May 1975) is a Slovenian former competitive figure skater.
-She is the 1993 Ondrej Nepela Memorial champion, the 1996 Golden Spin of Zagreb champion, and a nine-time Slovenian national champion.
+She is the 1993 Ondrej Nepela Memorial champion, the 1996 Golden Spin of Zagreb champion, and a seven-time Slovenian national champion.
 She represented her country at three Winter Olympics and qualified for the final segment twice – at the 1998 Olympics, where she placed 23rd, and the 2002 Olympics, where she placed 22nd.
 She reached the free skate at eleven European Championships and four World Championships.

 Personal life

 Kopač was born on 2 May 1975 in Ljubljana.
 She married Louis Tiernan in 2007.

 The couple have two daughters, Kaya and Lena, the former of whom is a competitive figure skater, currently competing for the United States in the women's singles discipline.